cirocosta/docs-tap/scc/building-from-source.md

     access to it.
 For instance, for GitHub, visit `https://github.com/<repository>/settings/keys/new`.

+    > **Note:** keys of type SHA-1/RSA have been recently deprecated by GitHub.

-1. gather public keys from the provider (e.g., github):
+1. Gather public keys from the provider (e.g., github):

     ```bash
     ssh-keyscan github.com > ./known_hosts